A Charge Constraint in BMN: Discussion

-Since the charge and angular momenta of known supersymmetric black hole solutions to gauged supergravity whose entropy can be computed on the CFT side, satisfy charge constraints, the BMN charge constraint can be beneficial for constructing such a bulk solution that preserves a pair of supercharges and is asymptotically, uncompcatified plane-wave in 11-dimensional supergravity.
-The Bekenstein-Hawking entropy and free energy of this putative solution are expected to agree with the BMN entropy (\ref{Entropy}) computed by \cite{Chang:2024lkw} and supersymmetric index contribution (\ref{logI2}) written in this paper.
+Since the charges and angular momenta of known supersymmetric black hole solutions to gauged supergravities, whose entropies were computed on the SCFT side, satisfy charge constraints, the BMN charge constraint could be beneficial for constructing such a bulk solution that preserves a pair of supercharges and is asymptotically, uncompcatified plane-wave in 11-dimensional supergravity.
+The Bekenstein-Hawking entropy and free energy of this putative solution are expected to agree with the logarithm of the index Eq.~(\ref{Chang}) and BMN entropy in Eq.~(\ref{EntFinal}), respectively.
 A few comments are in order.
 First, despite the lack of known examples of BPS black hole solutions that violate the relevant charge constraint, there is no theorem dictating that such configurations must be off-shell; however, the dual entropy extracted from the maximization procedure would be complex for such hypothetical examples.
-Second, since the $N^2$ growth of the contribution to the BMN index originates from the $X=0$ vacuum, whose spectrum of excitations is compatible with excitations about a single transverse M5-brane \cite{Maldacena:2002rb}, the bulk solution may share physical properties with D0-branes that are polarized to an NS5-brane in Type IIA superstring theory.
-Third, the regime of small angular momenta at the end of Section~\ref{sec:gen} may allow for establishing the existence of a solution with perturbatively small angular momenta satisfying $M^{12} \approx N^2 (M^{45})^2=N^2 (M^{67})^2=N^2 (M^{89})^2$.
-Fourth, a point by Jun Liu is that the near-horizon geometry of the solution may enjoy supersymmetry enhancement and preserve four supercharges, as in the case of the $\frac{1}{16}$-BPS supersymmetric black hole that asymptotes to AdS$_5$ \cite{Gutowski:2004yv}.
+Second, since the $N^2$ contribution to the logarithm of the BMN index originates from the $X^m=X^i=0$ vacuum, whose spectrum of excitations is compatible with the spectrum of excitations about a single transverse M5-brane \cite{Maldacena:2002rb}, the bulk solution may share physical properties with D0-branes that form a polarized NS5-brane in Type IIA superstring theory.
+Third, the regime of small angular momenta may allow for establishing the existence of a solution with perturbatively small angular momenta.
+Fourth, a point by Jun Liu is that the near-horizon geometry of the solution may enjoy supersymmetry enhancement and preserve four supercharges, as in the case of the $\frac{1}{16}$-BPS supersymmetric black hole that asymptotes to an AdS$_5$ spacetime \cite{Gutowski:2004yv}.
 It would be interesting to find out whether the black hole solution exists.